Keonity/CPSC-354-Report/FinalProject/README.md

 - Adding exponentiation to the calculator
 - Adding a derivative function to the calculator
 - Adding simple integration of constants and variables to the calculator
+- A CLI-specific implementation of the calculator.

 I have yet to implement or find an alternative for the following:

 - Adding an assignment feature to the calculator that extends beyond the scope of one eval() function.
 - Adding integration of functions to the calculator
+- Full webpage integration

 ## PROJECT OVERVIEW